nunomourinho/forensicVmAutopsyUserManual/docs/glossary.rst

    Data Overload
       A situation where the amount of captured data is so vast that it becomes challenging to identify essential and relevant information.

-   Data source
-      Specific input or evidence, such as a disk image or VM file, which will be analyzed within the forensic tool.

-   Data source
-      A reference or connection to data that Autopsy uses to gather evidence, such as forensic images.

    Data Source
       An entity from which digital evidence is extracted.
-In this context, it refers specifically to disk images or virtual machine files.

-   Data Source
-      Refers to a repository or a location from which data is acquired.
-In the context of Autopsy, it refers to the origin or source of forensic evidence.
+This can refer to a repository, location, specific input, or reference.
+In the context of Autopsy, it encompasses evidence such as disk images, VM files, or any origin of forensic data.
+It is used as a connection or reference to gather, analyze, and acquire evidence within the forensic tool.

    Data Source Processing Progress
       A visual representation, usually a progress bar, showing the ongoing processing of a data source.

    Deactivate
-      The process of shutting down or turning off a virtual machine, making it inactive.
+      The process or act of shutting down or turning off a virtual machine or forensicVM, making it inactive or non-operational.

-   Deactivate
-      The act of turning off or shutting down the forensicVM, making it non-operational.

-   Debian 11
-      A specific version of the Debian operating system.
-Recommended for installing the ForensicVM server.

    Debian 11 (Bullseye)
-      An operating system release that ForensicVM supports.
+      A specific version of the Debian operating system, also known as Bullseye.
+Recommended for installing the ForensicVM server and supported by ForensicVM.

    DEBUG: Remote ssh to folder
       A feature that provides a direct remote connection to the forensicVM, facilitating the editing of configuration files or control over its state.